aermosina86-sudo/fontanadelnettuno/triples.md

 The second gap concerns the ambiguity of the word **“fontana.”**

 A broad SPARQL search for **“fontana”** returned mixed results.
-Some were relevant because they referred to fountains or fountain-related objects.
-Others were not directly relevant because **Fontana** appeared as a surname, family name, artist name, or company name.
+Some referred to actual fountains, while others referred to people, artists, families, or companies named **Fontana**.

 Examples included: